To the Moon (video game): Plot

 Johnny's mind does not create the new memories as planned, prompting the doctors to find a way to access the missing childhood memories.
 The doctors later uncover medical records explaining that Johnny once received a large dose of beta blockers as a child despite not having a heart condition, causing significant memory loss.
-The doctors then use a combination of their tech and external stimuli to forcibly restore Johnny's earliest childhood memories, where it is revealed that Johnny and River first met as young children at a carnival.
+The doctors then use a combination of their tech and external stimuli to forcefully restore Johnny's earliest childhood memories, where it is revealed that Johnny and River first met as young children at a carnival.
 They looked at the night sky together and made up a constellation: a rabbit with the moon as its belly.
-The two agreed to meet at the same place the following year, with Johnny promising that should he forget or get lost, the two would "regroup on the moon", finally explaining the motivation behind his last wish.
+The two agreed to meet at the same place the following year, with Johnny promising that should he forget or get lost, the two would "regroup on the Moon", finally explaining the motivation behind his last wish.

 Sometime later, Johnny's mother accidentally kills his twin brother Joey in a car accident.
 In her grief, Johnny's mother deliberately gave Johnny the beta blockers to erase all memories of Joey.
 This also causes him to forget his first encounter with River, but Johnny would later meet her again in school and would eventually marry her.
 River later realized that Johnny had forgotten their meeting at the carnival, greatly upsetting her.
-River, who is implied to have Asperger Syndrome, would never directly tell Johnny about their first meeting.
-Instead, unaware of the reasons behind Johnny's memory loss, she would spend the rest of her life indirectly jostling Johnny's memories to no avail by cutting her hair and crafting numerous paper bunnies, including a dual-colored one representing the constellation they made up during their first encounter.
+River, who is implied to have Asperger's Syndrome, would never directly tell Johnny about their first meeting.
+Instead, unaware of the reasons behind Johnny's memory loss, she would spend the rest of her life trying to no avail to jostle Johnny's memories by cutting her hair and crafting numerous paper bunnies, including a dual-colored one representing the constellation they made up during their first encounter.
 River died without ever explaining her actions to Johnny, leaving him sad and confused.
-Rosalene then concludes that the only way to fulfill Johnny's wish is if River is removed from Johnny's childhood after their first meeting.
+Rosalene then concludes that the only way to fulfill Johnny's wish is if River is removed from Johnny's memories after their first meeting.